tomlimi/BERTHeadEnsembles/README.md

 We use different conllu file for head ensemble selection (*EuroParl* with UD modification) and dependency tree  (*PUD* w/o UD modifications)

 Other arguments for the script:
 * `--sentences`: indices of the sentences used for selection.

+## End-to-End Pipeline

+0. Install required packages by pip.
+Follow instruction in *Universal Dependencies Modification* to install [UDApi](https://github.com/udapi/udapi-python) with our custom block.

+2. Download conllu files from [Universal Dependencies web site](https://universaldependencies.org).
+For instance, for Japanese
+ GSD train treebank `ja_gsd-ud-train.conll` for head selection and `ja_pud-ud-test.conllu` for evaluation.
+Save the files to `resources` directory.

+3. Download BERT model from [BERT GitHub](https://github.com/google-research/bert) to `<directory-containing-BERT-model>`.
+Then extract the attention matrices by running bash script:

+    ```
+    source scripts/extract_attention.sh ja_gsd-ud-train ja_pud-ud-test <directory-containing-BERT-model>
+    ```
+4. Run head selection and tree extraction by running bash script.
+Results will be saved in `results` directory:

+    ```
+    source scripts/pipeline_eval.sh ja_gsd-ud-train ja_pud-ud-test
+    ```

 ## Citation